docker/compose/docs/wordpress.md

     MYSQL_DATABASE: wordpress
 ```

-Two supporting files are needed to get this working - first up, `wp-condocker-compose.php` is the standard Wordpress condocker-compose file with a single change to point the database condocker-composeuration at the `db` container:
+Two supporting files are needed to get this working - first up, `wp-config.php` is the standard Wordpress config file with a single change to point the database configuration at the `db` container:

 ```
 <?php